How to do Chain Stitch

 Try 6 issues of Love Embroidery magazine for just £9.99| SAVE 77%

-We've made this how to do Chain stitch video guide to show how to work this stitch in motion.
+Our how to do chain stitch video guide to show how to work this stitch in motion.
 If you prefer to have photographs and a written walkthrough, scroll down for our How to do Chain stitch step-by-step written instructions, too.

-Before you begin, download our Free floral embroidery pattern – now print out and trace the floral motif onto your fabric to stitch over with lovely chain stitches!
-Template design: by Lisa Jones.
-Stitching & instructions by Zoe Patching.
+If you want to follow along with the video, download our Free floral embroidery pattern, then print out and trace the floral motif onto your fabric to stitch over with lovely chain stitches!

 If you are taking your first steps in embroidery, take a look at our embroidery for beginners guide